-As Virtual Video Walks enters its 4th month I thought I would share some tips which could help get the best video when shooting with a Smartphone.
+If you want to capture video using your smartphone or are interested in taking part in Video Walks, I thought I would share some tips which could help get the best video when shooting with a Smartphone.

 1. Shoot in Landscape Mode